making a generalization in english

 Previous Conversation Tip Lesson

-Essential Weather Vocabulary for conversation
+Essential Weather Vocabulary in English

 To show that something is generally true